 5 tablespoons unsalted butter

 1/2 cup chopped fresh flat-leaf parsley

 Combine red pepper flakes, wine, salt, and pepper and set aside.
 Assemble all other ingredients.

 Bring a 6 to 8-quart pot of salted water to a boil.
 Cook pasta in boiling water until just tender, about 4-5 minutes (check package directions).
 Reserve 1-cup pasta-cooking water, then drain pasta in a colander.

-Toss pasta well with shrimp mixture and parsley in large bowl, adding some of reserved cooking water if necessary to keep moist.
+Toss pasta well with shrimp mixture and parsley in a large bowl, adding some of the reserved cooking water if necessary to keep moist.